MARTIMM/raku-mongodb-driver/README.md

 # IMPORTANT NOTICE
 As of version 0.25.1 a sandbox is setup to run a separate mongod server.
 Since version 0.25.3 it tests the environment variables TRAVIS or NOSANDBOX to turn off sand-boxing.
-The default port number of 27017 is used to get to the mongod server.
-IMPORTANT TO BE SURE THAT ANYTHING MAY HAPPEN DURING TESTS INCLUDING DELETION OF ANY DATABASES AND COLLECTIONS ON YOUR SERVER!
-THIS WILL BE TOTALLY AT YOUR OWN RISK.
+This can be used to speedup testing.
+The default port number of 27017 is used to get to the mongod server. *IT IS IMPORTANT TO KNOW THAT ANYTHING MAY HAPPEN DURING TESTS INCLUDING DELETION OF ANY DATABASES AND COLLECTIONS ON YOUR SERVER!
+THIS WILL BE TOTALLY AT YOUR OWN RISK.*

+Also when sandboxing is turned on, the testing programs are also capable of testing administration, authentication and multi server setup.

 See also the license link below